-- participants may be entitled to receive a percentage of their fixed remuneration as an annual cash bonus; - payment of an annual cash bonus is based on (i) overall company-wide achievement of corporate financial goals, and (ii) individual performance targets and objectives; - corporate financial goals set annually and may include measures such as revenue, EBITDA, gross profit margin and growth targets, or other targets as considered appropriate and set by the Board; and - a minimum threshold is set for the payout on the achievement of corporate financial goals and the maximum payout amount is capped at 150% in the event of outperformance.
+- participants may be entitled to receive a percentage of their fixed remuneration as an annual cash bonus; - payment of an annual cash bonus is based on (i) overall company-wide achievement of corporate financial goals, and (ii) individual performance targets and objectives; - corporate financial goals are set annually and may include measures such as revenue, EBITDA, gross profit margin and growth targets, or other targets as considered appropriate and set by the Board; and - a minimum threshold is set for the payout on the achievement of corporate financial goals and the maximum payout amount is capped at 150% in the event of outperformance.

-In FY19 the STI for all KMP and the ELT was 70% weighted to the achievement of corporate financial goals and 30% to individual key performance objectives.
-The corporate financial goals for FY19 were targets for USD revenue, USD gross margin and operating costs.
-In the current year the payout for the achievement of corporate financial goals was 103% of the target amount.
+In FY20 the STI for all KMP and the ELT was 70% weighted to the achievement of corporate financial goals and 30% to individual key performance objectives.
+The corporate financial goals for FY20 were targets for USD revenue, USD gross margin % and EBITDA.
+These corporate financial goals were not achieved due to the impact of COVID-19 and consequently no STI was paid.